[Update: Broken in Beta 4] Android Q Beta 3 adds developer option that forces dark mode on all apps

-[Update: Gone from Beta 3] Android Q brings half-baked dual-SIM support to the Pixel 3
+[Update: Not working in Beta 4] Android Q brings half-baked dual-SIM support to the Pixel 3

 Google has embedded eSIM capability into its Pixel 2 and Pixel 3 handsets, so users could choose between using a physical chip or a virtual one.
 Unfortunately, the option was limited to registering one or the other on the network, but not both at the same time.
 With Android Q, the company is bringing (limited) dual-SIM support to its latest flagship, so you can simultaneously connect both the physical and eSIM to the cell towers.